nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         customer edit 2 n/George Tan
         ```

-        The above command changes the name of the second customer on the contacts pane to "George Tan".
+        The above command changes the name of the second customer on the customers pane to "George Tan".

         ```
         customer edit 2 n/George Tan p/80009999